huseinov-97/petadoption/README.md

 <h2>Frontend</h2>

-Built in Angular it will contain some pages for handling some Authentication requests.
+Built in Angular and it contains some pages for handling some Authentication requests.